4710th Air Defense Wing: History

-At the beginning of 1953, the 48th FIS, which was converting from World War II era F-47 Thunderbolts to F-84 Thunderjet aircraft, moved from Grenier AFB, New Hampshire to Langley AFB, Virginia and was assigned to the wing.
-In February 1953, another major reorganization of ADC activated Air Defense Groups at ADC bases with dispersed fighter squadrons.
-Air Defense Groups were assigned to defense wings and assumed direct control of the fighter squadrons at those bases, as well as support squadrons to carry out their role as the USAF host organizations at the bases.
+At the beginning of 1953, the 48th Fighter-Interceptor Squadron, which was converting from World War II era Republic F-47 Thunderbolts to Republic F-84 Thunderjet aircraft, moved from Grenier Air Force Base, New Hampshire to Langley Air Force Base, Virginia and was assigned to the wing.
+In February 1953, another major reorganization of ADC activated air defense groups at ADC bases with dispersed fighter squadrons. air defense groups were assigned to defense wings and assumed direct control of the fighter squadrons at those bases, as well as support squadrons to carry out their role as the USAF host organizations at the bases.
 As a result of this reorganization, the 525th Air Defense Group activated at New Castle.
-The reorganization also resulted in the wing adding the radar detection, control and warning mission, and it was assigned four Aircraft Control & Warning Squadrons (AC&W Sq) to perform this mission, although one was reassigned a few months later.
+The reorganization also resulted in the wing adding the radar detection, control and warning mission, and it was assigned four aircraft control & warning squadrons to perform this mission, although one was reassigned a few months later.
 In the same reorganization, the wing was reassigned to the 26th Air Division.
-Fighter squadrons of the wing converted to newer aircraft during the year, the 48th FIS joined the other squadrons of the wing in flying Starfires, although the 95th FIS abandoned its Starfires for F-86 Sabres.
+Fighter squadrons of the wing converted to newer aircraft during the year, the 48th joined the other squadrons of the wing in flying Starfires, although the 95th abandoned its Starfires for North American F-86 Sabres.

 In 1955, ADC implemented Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
-As a result of this project, the 82nd Fighter Group (Air Defense) replaced the 525th Air Def Gp at New Castle, but because of impending changes in air defense system boundaries, it was soon assigned directly to the 26th Air Division.
+As a result of this project, the 82nd Fighter Group (Air Defense) replaced the 525th Group at New Castle, but because of impending changes in air defense system boundaries, it was soon assigned directly to the 26th Air Division.

-In March 1956, the wing's components were reassigned to the 26th and 85th Air Divisions and the reduced strength wing moved to Illinois as ADC prepared for the implementation of the Semi-Automatic Ground Environment (SAGE) air defense system.
+In March 1956, the wing's components were reassigned to the 26th and 85th Air Divisions and the reduced strength wing moved to Illinois as ADC prepared for the implementation of the Semi-Automatic Ground Environmentair defense system.
 It was discontinued there in July.